kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 kubevirts.kubevirt.io                                            2019-04-23T17:35:51Z
 networkaddonsconfigs.networkaddonsoperator.network.kubevirt.io   2019-04-23T17:36:12Z
 ```
-##Note: Just replace `kubectl` with `oc` to get HCO up and running on Openshift.
+#Note: In Openshift we can use both `kubectl` and  `oc` interchangeably to interact with the cluster objects once HCO is up and running.

 ## Here is the yaml file for CDI, CNI and KubeVirt:

-[CDI](https://github.com/kubevirt/kubevirt.github.io/blob/master/_posts/2018-10-10-CDI-DataVolumes.markdown): Container Data Importer(or CDI for short), is a data import service for Kubernetes designed with KubeVirt in mind.
+[CDI](https://github.com/kubevirt/kubevirt.github.io/blob/master/_posts/2018-10-10-CDI-DataVolumes.markdown): Container Data Importer, is a data import service for Kubernetes designed with KubeVirt in mind.
 Thanks to CDI, we can now enjoy the addition of DataVolumes, which greatly improve the workflow of managing KubeVirt and its storage.

 ```yaml
 ---